docker/docs/content/subscription/details.md

 ## Docker Team

 **Docker Team** offers capabilities for collaboration, productivity, and security across organizations.
 It enables groups of developers to unlock the full power of collaboration and sharing combined with essential security features and team management capabilities.
+A Docker Team subscription includes licensing for commercial use of Docker components including Docker Desktop and Docker Hub.

 Docker Team includes:
 - Everything included in Docker Pro